-The Office of Legacy Management’s (LM) Planning, Budget, and Acquisition (PBA) Team performs the following management functions:
+The Office of Legacy Management’s (LM) Financial, Audits, and Contracts Services (FACS) Team performs the following management functions:

 - Plans, develops, and implements improvements in efficiencies of business processes and identifies opportunities for reengineering or restructuring.